 Indoor composting doesn’t have to be as daunting as you may think.
 With adequate knowledge, the right ingredients, and a suitable bin, you’re on your way to creating a suitable compost.

-First, you need to understand the basic requirements for a healthy compost pile.
+First, you must understand the basic requirements for a healthy compost pile.
 A good compost pile or bin requires water, air, carbon, and nitrogen.
 Carbon sources are usually dry materials such as bread, wood shavings, shredded newspaper, pine needles, twigs, and brown plant materials.
 These are also known as browns or brown waste.

 You need a good balance of carbon and nitrogen sources.
 If you have too many browns, you risk having dry compost.
 Without enough greens, the compost pile won’t decompose fast.
 A good carbon-to-nitrogen ratio is 25-30:1.
 Which is 25 to 30 parts carbon to 1 part nitrogen.
 If you notice that the greens outweigh the browns, you should add more browns.

 Apart from these materials, your urban compost pile also needs enough air and moisture to aid decomposition.
 With the right amount of water and air, you’ll notice the quick reproduction of organisms that aid decomposition.

-Once you understand this, you need to know the suitable materials to compost and how to get started.
+Once you understand this, you must know the suitable materials to compost and how to start.
 Some materials make good compost, while you should avoid adding others to your compost heap or bin.

 Here are some good organic compost materials to add to a compost heap or bin:

 Here are some materials to avoid adding to a compost heap or bin:

 There’s more than one way to compost at home.
-You could embrace indoor composting, where you keep a bin in your kitchen or create compost piles in a backyard.
+You could embrace indoor composting, keeping a bin in your kitchen, or creating compost piles in a backyard.

 Many composting options are available to you, even if you live in an urban area.
 Here, you’ll discover product options and tips for creating either indoor or outdoor nutrient-rich compost.

 If you don’t have an outdoor space, you can compost items within your kitchen.
 There are many options, from worm bins to electric kitchen composters.
 All you need is a container to retain heat and help you get started.